Do Paper Coffee Filters remove Caffeine

 Why use a Coffee Filter for Tea?

+Can you use coffee filters for tea?
 Using a coffee filter for brewing tea may seem unconventional, but it can be a practical solution in certain situations.
-Here are some reasons why people might use coffee filters for brewing tea:
+Here are some reasons why people might choose to use coffee filters for brewing tea:

 1. Convenience: Coffee filters are readily available in many households, making them a convenient option for brewing tea when dedicated tea filters or infusers are not on hand.